Calsoft-Pvt-Ltd/submariner-demo/README.md

 ## Join Cluster B to the Broker

-subctl join --kubeconfig .kube/config broker-info.subm --clusterid cluster-a
+subctl join --kubeconfig .kube/config broker-info.subm --clusterid clusterb

 Note: broker-info.subm is the file auto generated from above command of deploy broker

 ### Login to Cluster A

-subctl deploy-broker --kubeconfig .kube/config

 ## Join Cluster A to the Broker

-Note: copy the broker-info.subm from cluster A to cluster B
+Note: copy the broker-info.subm from cluster B to cluster A

-subctl join --kubeconfig .kube/config broker-info.subm --clusterid cluster-b
+subctl join --kubeconfig .kube/config broker-info.subm --clusterid clustera

 ## Login to Cluster B

+### Diagnose cluster

+subctl diagnose all

 ### Check cluster